pasindu-2002/pasindu-2002/README.md

 📱 Additionally, I have expertise in mobile application development for both iOS and Android platforms, leveraging the power of React Native & Flutter to build cross-platform apps that deliver seamless user experiences.

 🌐 Furthermore, I have a keen interest and hands-on experience in web development.
-I have honed my skills in front-end technologies such as HTML, CSS, JavaScript, and Bootstrap, crafting engaging user interfaces that prioritize usability and performance.
+I have honed my skills in front-end technologies such as HTML, CSS, JavaScript, Bootstrap and WordPress crafting engaging user interfaces that prioritize usability and performance.
 On the back end, I am proficient in building scalable and secure web services using PHP, Java, Spring Boot, and Postman APIs.

 🌟 Let's connect and collaborate on exciting projects together!